Last update: 4/11/2021

 Iceland’s borders have been open for international travel since June 15, 2020.
-However, its borders are currently only open to EU/EEA (European Economic Area)/EFTA (European Free Trade Association) citizens/residents and residents of a few other countries.
+Its borders are currently open to vaccinated travelers from all countries, travelers who can provide proof of a prior COVID-19 infection, EEA (European Economic Area)/EFTA (European Free Trade Association) citizens/residents, and residents of a few other countries.

 Can I travel to Iceland right now?

-Iceland has only reopened its borders to a few specific countries.
+Iceland has reopened its borders to any travelers who have been vaccinated or had a prior COVID-19 infection.
+Travelers from some specific countries can also travel to Iceland even if they don’t meet these requirements.
 Below is a map of the countries that can currently visit Iceland.

 ICELAND - EN

-Travelers from these countries can only enter Iceland if they are an EU/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a relative of an Icelandic/EU/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a resident or relative of a resident in Iceland or the EU/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City, a foreign national in a long-term (six months or longer) relationship with a legal resident of Iceland, or if it is essential travel.
+Travelers from these countries can only enter Iceland if they can provide proof of full vaccination or prior COVID-19 infection, are an EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a relative of an Icelandic/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a resident or relative of a resident in Iceland or the EEA/EFTA/Andorra/San Marino/Monaco/Vatican City, a foreign national in a long-term (six months or longer) relationship with a legal resident of Iceland, or if it is essential travel.
 Full information on these special circumstances is available here.

 Iceland COVID-19 travel restrictions and entry requirements

 Iceland’s entry requirements are somewhat strict at the moment.
-All travelers entering the country have two options:
+All travelers must submit a pre-registration form within 72 hours before their arrival in Iceland.

 Is PCR testing mandatory to travel to Iceland?